coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 In other words, when you see change coupling, there is often also a hidden abstraction.

 Going back to our previous examples with the dockerfiles, we can see that there is no change coupling between both.
-For instance, `BasilService` could stop depending on `python3` at any time without impacting `OliveOilService`.
+For instance, `BasilService` could stop depending on `gdb` at any time without impacting `OliveOilService`.
 Since there is no change coupling, using the vocabulary of [Fred Brooks](https://en.wikipedia.org/wiki/No_Silver_Bullet), we say that the duplication is **accidental**, not **essential** (I'm not the first to use these words in the DRY context, see for instance [this excellent blog post written by Marius Bongarts](https://medium.com/@mariusbongarts11/when-you-should-duplicate-code-b0d747bc1c67)).
+It is because the duplication between `BasilService` and `OliveOilService` is **accidental** that we get no benefit in removing it by using a base container image `BaseService`.

 ## What about tests